gpatuwo/activated-railroad/README.md

 ** FIY: I was very liberal with comments in this repo in order to better illustrate the purpose/reasoning behind the code.
 ## Activated
 Activated is the ORM inspired by ActiveRecord.
-It will be able to
-- translate rows from a SQL query into Ruby objects on fetch
-- translate Ruby objects into rows in the db on save

-via Activated::Base (that all model classes extend from)

-Activated will allow Ruby classes methods to perform SQL operations without writing out SQL code directly through Activated methods.
 ### SQLObject

 ### Associations